Selfnet/multivault/README.md

-# This folder contains the python classes for multivault
+# multivault prior to use with ansible

 This is only supported via python3 at the moment